-Information to be written is supplied to the machine via the write data line.
-The writing process is unde complete control of the system control circuits.
-Th machine is conditioned to write when the write gate line and write clock gate line are at ground level.
+Information to be written is supplied to the 2310 via the write data line.
+The writing process is under complete control of the system control circuits.
+The machine is conditioned to write when the Write Gate line and Write Clock Gate line are at ground level.

-The write circuits consist of read/write heads, preamplifier/write driver SLT card, write select safety SLT card, and 1.44 mc oscillator and trigger SLT card.
+The write circuits consists of read/write heads, Preamplifier/Write Driver SLT card, Write Select Safety SLT card, and 1.44 Mc Oscillator and Trigger SLT card.
 All cards are located in the electronic gate.

-The write amplifier furnishes the write driver with three lines: write gate, write data, and a 1.44 mc oscillator signal line.
-The nominal dc voltage o the write signal at the heads is +26 volts.
+The write amplifier furnishes the write driver with three lines: Write Gate, Write Data, and a 1.44 MC Oscillator Signal Line.
+The nominal dc voltage of the write signal at the heads is +26 volts.